Video files can quickly become very large, depending on how you record your presentation.

 Avoid recording the full screen playback of videos or having your webcam in full screen.
 Ideally record your PowerPoint slides with you, the speaker, showing only in a very small webcam window, which keeps actual moving video to a small screen area and thereby decreasing file size.

-If you record your presentation using Zoom (Start a zoom meeting with just yourself in it, turn on webcam and computer audio, share your screen, hit the record button.
-The video file will be available as a file on your computer.) you will automatically achieve excellent compression.
+If you record your presentation using Zoom (find a how-to guide here) you will automatically achieve excellent compression.
 In this case, you may not be able to further reduce the file size other than trimming time.

 If you have already recorded your presentation in a different way or your file is not an .mp4 file or it is very large (more than 100MB for a basic PowerPoint presentation), follow the steps below to compress and save in the correct file type: